apjanke/zprezto-personal/README.md

 apjanke's zprezto-personal
 ==========================

-This is a module of Prezto [contrib](https://github.com/sorin-ionescu/prezto/pull/1458) modules and themes by [apjanke](https://github.com/apjanke).
+This is a repo of Prezto [contrib](https://github.com/sorin-ionescu/prezto/pull/1458) modules and themes by [apjanke](https://github.com/apjanke).

 There is nothing useful in here yet!
 This is a work-in-progress that I'm putting together as I learn Prezto and decide whether to migrate to it from Oh My Zsh.